Endava/cats/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=cats&metric=code_smells)](https://sonarcloud.io/dashboard?id=cats)

 # Overview
-By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate hundreds of API tests within seconds with **no coding effort**.
+By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate thousands of API tests within minutes with **no coding effort**.
 All test cases are **generated and run automatically** based on a pre-defined set of **76 Fuzzers**.
 The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations and security.
 Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional flows.